the-gigi/modern-go-programming/manuscript/overview.md

 Everything I write is based on direct experience, building large-scale systems. deployed in production, evolving over years, in multi-developer teams.
 I'm not an academic and I'm not a consultant brought in for a quick fix.
-I'm a full time software-architect working every day at the code level on enterprise-grde software systems.
+I'm a full time software-architect working every day at the code level on enterprise-grade software systems.

 ### Always Up to Date